dotnet-presentations/aspnetcore-for-beginners/Tutorial/4-Add Search/SearchPage-VS.md

 In this quick tutorial we are going to search to the Index Page.
 By the end of this tutorial you can search by genre and name.

-#### Open Pages/Movies/Index.cshtml.cs and replace OnGetAsync with the following:
+### Open Pages/Movies/Index.cshtml.cs and replace OnGetAsync with the following

 ```csharp
 public async Task OnGetAsync(string searchString)